A Survey Analyzing Generalization in Deep Reinforcement Learning: Regularization

 Within this category some work focuses on producing more observations by simply blending in (e.g. creating a mixture state from multiple different observations) several observations to increase generalization \citep{feng20}.
-While most of the studies trying to increase generalization by data augmentation techniques are primarily conducted in the DeepMind Control Suite or the Arcade Learning Environment (ALE) \citep{bell13}, some small fraction of these studies \citep{feng20} are conducted in relatively recently designed training environments like ProcGen \citep{cobbe19}. \cite{cobbe19icml} focuses on decoupling the training and testing set for reinforcement learning via simply proposing a new game environment CoinRun.
+While most of the studies trying to increase generalization by data augmentation techniques are primarily conducted in the DeepMind Control Suite or the Arcade Learning Environment (ALE) \citep{bell13}, some small fraction of these studies \citep{feng20} are conducted in relatively recently designed training environments like ProcGen \citep{cobbe19}.
+In the line of research proposing learning environments \cite{dennis20} proposed unsupervised environment design by changing the environment parameters to asses generalization for maze structured environments by minimax training where the "adversary" creating an environment for the policy to solve a task with goal and obstacles as an underspecified parameter. \cite{cobbe19icml} focuses on decoupling the training and testing set for reinforcement learning via simply proposing a new game environment CoinRun.